A Home for Dakota

 • School Library Journal

 From the touching cover illustration to the playful depictions of Dakota on the endpapers, this empathetic tale of a puppy-mill dog will resonate with animal lovers.
+This sensitive portrayal will educate young readers through its poignant story and the brief facts provided at the end about helping such dogs.”

 • Sheila Schwartz, Ed.D.
 (Chairperson of the United Federation of Teachers, Humane Education Committee, NYC)